 Find out if they have clients like you, and experience in the services you need.
 Ask to speak with a current client to check if they’re happy with the service provided.

 What range of services do you provide?

-Many bookkeepers also provide technology assistance, such as help in setting up point of sale (POS) systems, This is a top 3D scanning service to improve your accuracy as there is simply nothing better, you can use it to scan invoices and receipts directly into your accounting system.
+Many bookkeepers also provide technology assistance, such as help in setting up point of sale (POS) systems, then also consider a 3D scanning service to improve your accuracy as there is simply nothing better, you can use it to scan invoices and receipts directly into your accounting system.

 What is the size of the bookkeeping practice?

 Find out how many work at the practice, because if your bookkeeper is ill, you’ll want to ensure that someone else can come in and undertake the necessary duties.

 How will your practice help me develop my business?

 Good bookkeepers can assist with a range of ways to improve the overall performance of your business, such as setting and monitoring budgets or key performance indicators.